Sheppard Method Pilates Offers a Mind and Body Experience

 Practicing Pilates is a self-care regimen that differs greatly from most other forms of exercise.
 This practice creates a conscious experience, encouraging the mind to activate muscles in a specific way, targeting muscle groups and movements that are unique to Pilates.

-Learn about the mind, body, and soul connection fostered by Pilates at Sheppard Method Pilates in Los Angeles.
+Learn about the mind, body, and soul connection fostered by Pilates at Sheppard Method Pilates in Westwood.
 Contact our office to get started.

 Mind-Body Influence in Pilates